Welcome To

 INVASIVE SPECIES

-Invasive species are damaging the native forest by overgrowing weaker local plants, and are destabilizing the coast …
+Invasive species are damaging the native forest by overgrowing weaker native plants, and are destabilizing the coast …

 Throwing plastic on the ground is harming the lands and the seas …